Vladislav Tretiak: Post retirement

-Tretiak was one of the guests who spoke at the ceremony during which the Montreal Canadiens retired the jersey number of Ken Dryden on 29 January 2007.
-Dryden had been one of Team Canada's goaltenders during the 1972 Summit Series, opposite Tretiak.

 Tretiak retired in 1984, following a 2–0 victory over Czechoslovakia.
 He was awarded Order of the Red Banner of Labour (1984).
 In 1987 Tretiak wrote an autobiography, Tretiak, The Legend.
 He was named to the Hockey Hall of Fame in 1989, the first Soviet player to be honored.

-In 1990, Mike Keenan hired Tretiak as a goaltender coach for the Chicago Blackhawks, which allowed him to coach goaltenders such as Ed Belfour, Dominik Hašek, and Jocelyn Thibault.
+In 1990, Mike Keenan hired Tretiak as a goaltender coach for the Chicago Blackhawks, which allowed him to coach goaltenders including Ed Belfour, Dominik Hašek, and Jocelyn Thibault.
 Keenan was so impressed with Tretiak's abilities in practice that he suggested the 38-year-old might still be able to play in the NHL.
 Tretiak said that coaching was the next best thing to playing in the NHL.
 After leaving the Blackhawks, Belfour wore uniform number 20 as a tribute to Tretiak.
 Numerous other goalies, including Evgeni Nabokov, also wore number 20 as a tribute to Tretiak.

-In 2000, he was voted Best Russian Hockey Player of the 20th century.
+In 2000, he was voted 'Best Russian Hockey Player' of the 20th century.
 He was a vital cog for some of the most dominant hockey teams in history and is now considered one of hockey's greatest ambassadors.

 Tretiak was elected to the State Duma as a member of the United Russia party in December 2003, representing the Saratov constituency.
 He is chairman of the State Duma Committee on Physical Culture, Sport, and Youth.